About Naked Bike

 There is an inherent radicalism in modern female identity that speaks volumes about current events, social mores, culture, boundaries—and in combination with a powerful machine?
 The idea of it speaks about the world.

 “The Naked Bike Project”, re-imagines the visual portrayal of women who ride within the context of contemporary art, society and motorcycle culture

 There’s a rich history of women’s bodies, nude and clothed, portrayed in art.
 Much of this historical portrayal has ranged from the casually misogynistic to outright sexism.
 After a still ongoing struggle for awareness and rights, many women are now controlling, owning and celebrating the narrative of their bodies.

-The Naked Bike Project is a performance of that narrative, the language and agency of the body combined with a machinetraditionally associated not just with men, but sexuality, rebellion and freedom.
+The Naked Bike Project is a performance of that narrative, concerning the language and agency of the contemporary female body combined with a machine traditionally associated not only with men, but sexuality, rebellion, freedom and danger.

 Women riders and machine can be one—cyborgs rejecting the boundaries and social mores that separate human from machine.
 In some pictures the women are covered in gear for the sport, but also can function here as armor, a mysterious shell, a hidden space.
 In others, that protective layer is gone.
 Naked, the women project what protects them, or not, as female.

-My work isn’t about documenting the visibility of the growing number of female riders, but a change in the very culture we’re in.
-This is not just about/for women, this freedom of thought is for everyone.
+I’ve been getting very positive feedback in general for the project- although some viewers need to realize that the work isn’t about documenting the visibility of the growing number of female riders, but a change in the very culture we’re in.

 Please feel free to contact me with any questions, comments or inquiries about the work.